TheStartledBadger/TheStartledBadger.github.io/_posts/2017-09-17-Unreliable_Homeplug_Adaptors.md

 What's the issue?
 =================

 I've been struggling with my HomePlug adaptors pretty much ever since I first got some.
 They seem like a great solution for getting connectivity in your house but they never seem to deliver.
 For me the problem is simply their reliability.
-From time to time one of them will simply stop working and needs to be powered off and back on again, after which things are good for a while.
+From time to time one of them will stop working and needs to be powered off and back on again, after which things are good for a while.

 Mostly I can handle this but more recently I've set up a VPN server at home so that I can do sensitive things like internet banking while I'm away from home.
 The VPN is running on a raspberry pi and relies on a HomePlug to get connected to the router.
 Guess what.
 It keeps falling off the network, around once every week or two, and the offending HomePlug requires a restart before I can connect to the VPN again.